kreatolinux/src/README.md

 We recommend using the ssl task to build since repositories that nyaa3 is configured with need SSL.
 Run `nimble ssl` to build, and `nimble install` to install.

 nyaa3 also includes optional utilities in its source tree.
-These are use nyaa3's library functions which is why they are on nyaa3's source tree.
+These use nyaa3's library functions which is why they are on nyaa3's source tree.

 There are a couple of build variables;